Size: 150+ employees

 Sebastian explains that, “We have our own database with product orders and we want a schema and data warehouse that is easy to query and read.
 For this we have data pipelines from PostgreSQL, which has up to date info on orders for our different products, and we then ETL that to our BigQuery instance.
 Then in addition we have our customer support database connected to BigQuery and we use Supermetrics to pull data from all our ad platforms and Google Analytics.”

-“Supermetrics really focus on the quality of connectors so we can pull a lot more in-depth data from their connectors than others.
+“Supermetrics really focuses on the quality of connectors so we can pull a lot more in-depth data from their connectors than others.
 The consistency of data is also excellent, which is critical for our marketing data warehouse to operate as we need it to.
 Supermetrics has done to Google BigQuery what it did to Google Sheets, and it’s by far the best option out there.”

 Growth Marketing Manager, VanMoof